-But, what is the fate of the penny?
-Efforts to re-evaluate our coinage are underway, and some think that we would be better of financially to abolish the penny.
+But what is the fate of the penny?
+Efforts to re-evaluate our coinage are underway, and some think that we would be better off financially by abolishing the penny.
 If this happens, then things could change.
 Melting down pennies would be acceptable, and you could sell pennies as raw copper — cashing in.

-And, of course, like all metals with value, there are those who are interested in a tangible asset, just in case everything goes to hell in the next few years.
-Tangible assets like gold, silver and copper pennies might be worth a lot indeed if the complete meltdown of our system occurs like some believe.
+And, of course, like all metals with value, some are interested in a tangible asset, just in case, everything goes to hell in the next few years.
+Tangible assets like gold, silver, and copper pennies might be worth a lot if our system's complete meltdown occurs, as some believe it will.
 You can help shore up your retirement with a little help from pennies.

-Check out this great news package from ABC News on the growing interest in hoarding pennies:
+ABC News has a story on the growing interest in hoarding pennies.

 Image source: Rustedstrings via Wikimedia Commons